Wednesday, December 30, 2015

 The Monarchy's Last Fires by Charles-Eloi Vial, ch.
 1, 2016 (in French)

-• Those entrepreneurs resent the nobles' privileges that block their expansion, and want political power that corresponds to their economic clout.
+• Those entrepreneurs resent the nobles' privileges that block their expansion, and want political power that fits their economic clout.
 Nobles, whose revenues come from peasant dues that inflation reduces and whose values and upbringing make them ill-equipped for business, resist.

-The street will provide the force that leads to them to hide, flee or be guillotined: "What had been pretension became tragedy."
+The street provides the force that leads to them to hide, flee or be guillotined: "What had been pretension became tragedy."

 -- Adolphe Thiers, History of the French Revolution,1834 (in French)